vseanclark/MCW-Azure-security-and-management/Whiteboard design session/WDS student guide - Azure security and management.md

 Present a solution to the target customer audience in a 15-minute chalk-talk format.

-Time frame: 30 minutes
+Timeframe: 30 minutes

 **Presentation**

 Directions:
-1. Pair with another table.
+1. Pair with another table
-2. One table is the Microsoft team and the other table is the customer.
+2. One table is the Microsoft team and the other table is the customer
-3. The Microsoft team presents their proposed solution to the customer.
+3. The Microsoft team presents their proposed solution to the customer
-4. The customer makes one of the objections from the list of objections.
+4. The customer makes one of the objections from the list of objections
-5. The Microsoft team responds to the objection.
+5. The Microsoft team responds to the objection
 6. The customer team gives feedback to the Microsoft team.
-7. Tables switch roles and repeat Steps 2–6.
+7. Tables switch roles and repeat Steps 2–6

 ##  Wrap-up

-Time frame: 15 minutes
+Timeframe: 15 minutes

--   Tables reconvene with the larger group to hear a SME share the preferred solution for the case study.
+Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ##  Additional references